Menu

 Implementing a New Asthma Remediation Policy

-RAMP staff worked closely with the California Department of Health Care Services (DHCS) who enacted a new policy that now allows managed care plans to utilize Medi-Cal funding to remediate environmental asthma triggers for beneficiaries with poorly controlled asthma.
+RAMP and its partners worked closely with the California Department of Health Care Services (DHCS) who enacted a new policy that now allows managed care plans to utilize Medi-Cal funding to remediate environmental asthma triggers for beneficiaries with poorly controlled asthma.
 In a first-of-its-kind effort in California, and as a result of the new policy, DHCS launched the Community Supports Program, in which Medi-Cal managed care plans have an option to provide non-medical services and supports to beneficiaries in lieu of traditional medical services.
 The Asthma Remediation option under Community Supports focuses on addressing environmental triggers of asthma and is designed to help prevent costly and more intense healthcare interventions.

 Under the Community Supports Program, Medi-Cal plans can choose the “Asthma Remediation” option, which provides beneficiaries with poorly controlled asthma, access to a wide range of supplies and services to remediate environmental asthma triggers in their home.
 For example, based on a thorough in-home assessment, a beneficiary might receive HEPA air purifiers, HEPA filter vacuums, asthma-friendly cleaning products, minor mold removal, and integrated pest management services.